-- 47. On the basis of the dialogue started in Vienna, a second International Seminar on the same subject was held in New York on 8-9 April 1999, ahead of the 1999 NPT Preparatory Committee Meeting.
-As in 1997, speakers were drawn from both NSG and non-NSG countries and from a variety of backgrounds so that the debate could cover a broad spectrum of views.
-Both seminars were attended by participants representing Governments, international organizations, and leading experts from the media, the academic world and the industry. - 48.
-The two International Seminars were designed to be a further but not final step in promoting the goals of transparency within a framework of dialogue and cooperation on the role of export controls in nuclear non-proliferation and in the promotion of nuclear trade for peaceful purposes.
-These events proved to be very beneficial in terms of furthering transparency about nuclear export controls. - 49.
-NSG members are also exploring other means of cooperating more closely with non-members, to promote understanding of the Guidelines as well as adherence and implementation.
+- 49. On the basis of the dialogue started in Vienna, a second international seminar on the same subject was held in New York on 8-9 April 1999, ahead of the 1999 NPT Preparatory Committee Meeting.
+As in 1997, speakers were drawn from both NSG participants and non-NSG participants and from a variety of backgrounds so that the debate could cover a broad spectrum of views.
+Both seminars were attended by representatives from Governments, international organisations, and leading experts from the media, the academic world and industry. - 50.
+The two international seminars were designed to be a further but not final step in promoting the goals of transparency within a framework of dialogue and cooperation on the role of export controls in nuclear non-proliferation and in the promotion of nuclear trade for peaceful purposes.
+These events proved to be very beneficial in terms of furthering transparency about nuclear export controls. - 51.
+At the 2001 Aspen Plenary the NSG agreed upon the creation of a web site in order to better inform the public of the role and activities of the NSG.
+The web site, with the following URLs, was opened to the public at the 2002 Prague Plenary.